ShaneSCalder/KYC_Data_Proofs/README.md

 **Conclusion:**

-By implementing this innovative KYC verification system on the XRPL, we aim to set a new standard for secure, efficient, and user-friendly digital identity verification.
-This project not only supports the growth and security of the XRPL ecosystem but also aligns with the broader goal of enhancing digital trust and privacy in the blockchain domain.
+By implementing this innovative KYC verification system on the XRP, we aim to set a new standard for secure, efficient, and user-friendly digital identity verification.
+This project not only supports the growth and security of the XRP ecosystem but also aligns with the broader goal of enhancing digital trust and privacy in the blockchain domain.

 ## Simple WorkFlow